refinedev/refine/documentation/docs/advanced-tutorials/ssr/nextjs.md

 ```

 :::important
-Notice how we passed `resource` prop to [`useTable`][useTable].
+Notice how we passed `resource` prop to [`useTable`][usetable].
 This is necessary since for `useTable` to be able to get `resource` name from route, it needs to be a route parameter in a dynamic route.
 [Refer here](#standard-crud-page) where standard CRUD pages can be built with dynamic routing.
 :::

 :::important